dariaomelkina/MacOS_drivers_instruction/README.md

 Here I will include some of the details, that might be important for understanding, when only starting working with drivers in general and macOS drivers in particular.

-Typical Unix systems provide a file-system-based user interface to devices—a user-space process addresses a device through device special files (or simply device files) that conventionally reside in the /dev/ directory.
-Older systems had a static /dev/, wherein the constituent device files were explicitly created or deleted, and device major numbers were statically assigned.
-Newer systems, including Mac OS X, manage devices more dynamically.
-For example, the Mac OS X device file system allows device files to be dynamically created or deleted and major numbers to be automatically assigned on device file creation.
+Usually, typical Unix systems use device special files (which reside in the /dev/ directory) for the user interface with devices.
+Newer systems (macOS included) also manage devices more dynamically –– they allow to dynamically create or delete (and automatically assign) these device files. macOS provides device files for storage devices, serial devices, pseudo-terminals, and several pseudo-devices.

+*more to be added later...*

 ## macOS tools:
 In this instruction, we will discuss two possible options, regarding the choice of tools, when writing drivers for